The Dynamics of Water Damage RestorationEhlen Analytics2021-07-09T12:34:22-07:00

-The Water Damage Domino Effect
+The Dynamics of Water Damage Restoration:

 Water Damage Restoration is a complicated business, with no room for error.
 Many times, a water leak will lead to one problem, and that problem creates another issue, and that issue creates even more damage… and so on.
 In most structures, excess water and moisture often get absorbed in whatever material from which the home was built.
 Wood, drywall, insulation, and wallpaper all are excellent receptacles for water.
 Water damage in these materials can lead to warping, stains, bubbling, and deterioration.
 Another factor for homeowners to consider is that hidden water leaks can often be the cause of mold.
 A small water leak behind walls and ceilings, where it cannot easily be detected, could cause long-term health problems for the homeowner due to growing mold.